 One of photography’s most recognizable images, American Girl in Italy (1951), is the work of Boston-born Ruth Orkin (1921-85).
 The picture shows a young woman walking past a lineup of sidewalk romeos in Florence.

 The woman, then 23, is NINALEE CRAIG.
-She was born in the US and now lives here in TORONTO.
+She was born in the US and now lives in TORONTO.

 In 1951, Ms. Craig quit her job in New York, boarded a ship bound for Europe, and spent six months traveling in France, Spain and Italy.
 In a dollar-a-day hotel by the Arno River, she met another adventurer – film maker and photographer, Ruth Orkin.
 The two of them went out one morning and shot pictures of what it was like to be a young, single woman traveling abroad.

-This, the most famous of those photographs, was created in only two takes.
+The most famous of those photographs, was created in only two takes.
 Ms. Craig walked past the whistling lineup twice, the reactions were spontaneous and undirected, and the image became a classic.

-Ms. Craig spent Saturday afternoon at STEPHEN BULGER PHOTOGRAPHY GALLERY, (wearing the orange-coloured shawl in the picture), signing books and cards.
+Ms. Craig spent a Saturday afternoon at STEPHEN BULGER PHOTOGRAPHY GALLERY, (wearing the orange-coloured shawl in the picture), signing books and cards.
 She said “this is a symbol of a woman having an absolutely wonderful time.
 It’s not a symbol of harassment.”